Stamp Duty and the National Stamp Duty Office

-Where an instrument is liable to stamp duty, an e-stamping return must be filed with Revenue and the full amount paid within 44 days of the date of execution.
+The full amount of stamp duty due must be paid within 30 days of the date of execution of the instrument.
+In practice Revenue allow a further period of 14 days in which to file an e-stamping return and pay the duty.
 Failure to file and pay within 44 days will result in late filing and interest charges.

 - What Category of Instrument should I select when filing my e-stamping return?